Regus says full-year results to be hurt by expansion plans

-Office space supplier Regus Plc RGU.L reported a 26 percent rise in third-quarter revenue, but said full-year results would be hurt by the additional investments it was making to open new centres.
+Oct 29 Office space supplier Regus Plc reported a 26 percent rise in third-quarter revenue, but said full-year results would be hurt by the additional investments it was making to open new centres.

 The company, which provides meeting rooms, business lounges and office spaces for rent, said it now planned to open between 420 and 440 new centres, up from its previous estimate of 350 centres.